Peabody, Massachusetts: History

 rather than by handle or knob.

 The tanneries that lined Peabody's "Ottoman Street" remained a linchpin of the city's economy into the second half of the 20th century.
 The tanneries have since closed or been relocated elsewhere, but the city remains known locally as the Leather City or Tanner City.
 The mascot of Peabody Veterans Memorial High School is named the Tanners.

 The loss of the tanneries was a huge blow to Peabody's economy, but the city has made up for the erosion of its industrial base, at least in part, through other forms of economic development.
 Early in the 20th century, Peabody joined the automobile revolution, hosting the pioneer Brass Era company, Corwin Manufacturing.

 The Northshore Mall, originally known as the Northshore Shopping Center, is one of the region's largest shopping malls.
 The mall opened in September 1958 as an outdoor shopping center, and was built on farm land originally owned by Elias Hasket Derby, one of America's first millionaires.
 Centennial Park, an industrial park in the center of the city, has attracted several medical and technology companies.
 West Peabody, which was mostly farm land until the 1950s, has been developed into a middle-to-upper class residential area.
 Brooksby Farm, a 275 acre working farm and conservation area has been one of the city's most popular destinations for decades.

-Peabody is also the location of the Salem Country Club, a privately owned country club with a professional golf course, which hosted the U.S. Senior Open in 2001 and 2017, and the U.S. Women's Open in 1954 and 1984.